top of page

 'Portrait Of Lady Anne Clifford, Countess Of Dorset And Countess Of Pembroke And Montgomery' by Circle of Paul Van Somer (c.1618) © Titan Fine Art

-Anne wrote about her last visit to Margaret in March 1616, during which time she continued to meet with local gentleman as well as extended family members regarding her inheritance claim.
-She also documented her leaving Brougham and her mother on 02 April 1616, which she called a "grevious & heavy Parting" (Clifford, ed.
-2003; p.32).
-Anne wrote that Margaret 'sickened' on 17 April 1616, "being taken with a cold chillness in the manner of an Ague which after wards turned to great heats and pains in her side, so as when she was opened in was plain to see she had an Imposthume [ie an absess]" (Clifford, 2003, p.33).
-However, Anne only received word of her mother's grave illness on 09 May 1616, when she had returned to Knole House, only then being aware that she was close to death.
-Anne remained at Knole throughout May, although was in regular communication with others regarding Margaret's health.
-She was informed of an apparent improvement in her health, before. a letter reached her on 29 May 1616, confirming that her mother had succumbed to her illness on 24 May 1616, "between the hours of 6 and 9 at night" (Clifford, 2003, p37).
-Anne also documented in her diaries that Margaret had passed away in the same room in Brougham Castle that her father had been born in back in 1558; this was also coincidentally the same room that Anne herself died in 60 years later in 1676.
-Following news of her mother's death, Anne made arrangements, initially moving from Knole to Dorset House, on The Strand and then headed north to Brougham Castle. on 01 July 1616.
-Prior to this she had communications regarding inheritance (of Brougham Castle and Appleby) as well as burial arrangements.
-Initially Margaret's requests were outlined in her will, but a letter was later received which confirmed "it was my Mother's pleasure her Body should be convey'd to what place I appointed which was some contentment to be aggrieved Soul" (Clifford, 2003, p.38).
+Margaret wrote her will on 27 April 1616, knowing that her time was limited, as she reflects that she is gravely ill.
+Her primary concern is the payment of debts, which she acknowledges is in part due to not receiving sufficient funds from her husband for her upkeep prior to his death.
+Margaret also attempts to make provisions for Anne's ongoing legal pursuit of her inheritance battle, whilst requesting the completion of almshouses.
+Regarding her burial, Margaret documented that she wished to be buried wherever her "dear and noble sole daughter and heire" Anne should decide was appropriate (Williamson, 1922, p.40).
+Anne remained at Knole throughout May, although was in regular communication with others regarding Margaret's health, reflecting that her mother must be critically ill if she was unable to write to her herself (Williamson, 1922).
+She was informed of an apparent improvement in Margaret's health, before. a letter reached Anne on 29 May 1616, confirming that her mother had succumbed to her illness on 24 May 1616, "between the hours of 6 and 9 at night" (Clifford, 2003, p37).
+Anne also documented in her diaries that Margaret had passed away in the same room in Brougham Castle that her father had been born in back in 1558; this was also coincidentally the same room that Anne herself died in 60 years later, on 22 March 1676 (Williamson, 1922).
+Following news of her mother's death, Anne made arrangements, initially moving from Knole back to Dorset House, and then heading north to Brougham Castle. on 01 July 1616.
+Prior to this she had communications regarding the inheritance (of Brougham Castle and Appleby), as well as burial arrangements.
+Whilst it was confirmed that Margaret's requests were outlined in her will, but a letter was later received which confirmed "it was my Mother's pleasure her Body should be convey'd to what place I appointed which was some contentment to be aggrieved Soul" (Clifford, 2003, p.38).

 Tomb of Margaret Clifford, Countess of Cumberland, St Lawrence's Church, Appleby-on-Westmorland © Friends of Lydiard Park